subor/sdk/docs/topics/pc_mode.md

 ## Development

-One reason for PC mode is to make developing for Ruyi easier.
+One reason for PC mode is to make development easier.
 You can install Visual Studio (note that [VS2017 is __not__ supported on LTSB](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs)) and build/debug just like it was a regular PC.
 CPU/GPU/disk capabilities and performance, memory configuration and bandwidth, OS environment, and so on will be almost identical.